fliskdata/analyze-tracking/README.md

 yourCustomTrackFunctionName(EVENT_NAME, PROPERTIES, customFieldOne, customFieldTwo)
 ```

 - `EVENT_NAME` is the name of the event you are tracking.
 It should be a string or a pointer to a string.
+This is required.
 - `PROPERTIES` is an object of properties for that event.
 It should be an object / dictionary.
+This is optional.
 - Any additional parameters are other fields you are tracking.
 They can be of any type.
 The names you provide for these parameters will be used as the property names in the output.